-Easy Lo Mein Recipe
+Easy Vegetable Lo Mein Recipe

 The noodles are important.
 You want dry lo mein noodles.
 You can look for these at your Asian grocer, or in the International food aisle at your grocery store.
 Even stores like Walmart and Target sell lo mein noodles today so you shouldn’t have a hard time finding them.
-If all else fails, go on Amazon.
-My dry noodles were $1.99 for a 2 pound bag at my Asian grocery store.

 Pin for later:

-10 Minute Easy Vegetable Lo MeinPrint
+Vegetable Lo MeinPrint

-- 1/4 cup soy sauce
+- 3 tablespoon soy sauce

-- 1 tablespoon sesame oil
+- 1 teaspoon sesame oil

 - 1 tablespoon honey

-- 2 teaspoons fresh ginger minced
+- 1/2 teaspoon grated fresh ginger